tsantor/django-extensions-too/README.md

 Author:Tim Santor <tsantor@xstudios.agency>

 # Overview
-Django Extensions is a collection of custom extensions for the Django Frameworkk.
+Django Extensions is a collection of custom extensions for the Django Framework.

 # Features